CheckmarxDev/gpt-wrapper/README.md

+# GenAi-Wrapper
-# GPT-Wrapper - GoLang Abstraction for OpenAI LLM
+Private - GoLang Abstraction for OpenAI LLM
 Customized Solutions for Checkmarx Special improvements and optimizations for Checkmarx use cases, improving reliability and performance in internal products.

 ## Overview